 Due to the historical nature of the building, there are two to three steps into the building and several single steps in the interior.
 A portable wheelchair ramp is available on request.

 For school groups there is a block of toilets, an undercover outdoor eating area and grassy grounds for playing.
+An accessible toilet is close to the lunch area.
 There are no tea and coffee making facilities.
-Take away coffee can be purchased in Cox’s Road.
+Take-away coffee can be purchased in Cox’s Road.

 For adult groups there is a toilet within the museum.
 No refreshments are available but there are cafes and restaurants within walking distance in Cox’s Road.

-Pen and ink sets and reproduction copy books are available for sale.
-For school groups these need to be ordered prior to the visit.
-Email us or fax the Order form.
+Pen and ink sets are available for sale.
+For school groups these need to be ordered by email prior to the visit.